 Stefanie JOY MUSCAT

 Stefanie Joy Muscat launched Bevara in November 2004, following a successful career in management roles within nonprofit organizations.
+She works with clients as a Principal Consultant and leads the entire Bevara team, as the company's CEO.
 Her interest in cultural activities, however, extends as far back as kindergarten, when she would catalogue and exhibit her family's art and antique collections.
 She even made a modest profit, charging visitors a quarter to enter her museum.

 Throughout her career, Stefanie has been honored for her work.
 She was named a Fellow of The Nantucket Project, a gathering of the world’s leading thinkers, visionaries, and performers to discuss the theme of "art + commerce".
 In 1999, she was named to the Detroit Free Press list of "100 People to Watch This Century", for her work to promote culture and heritage, and the creative economy.
 At only 24 years old, she was the youngest person named to the list.

-During a recent sabbatical from Bevara, Stefanie produced the award winning Abbe Museum Indian Market as the Director of Advancement at the Abbe Museum.
+During a recent sabbatical from Bevara, Stefanie produced the award winning Abbe Museum Indian Market.
 She also implemented strategies to provide more inclusive giving opportunities, and shared the Abbe’s mission with national and international media for the first time in the organization’s history.
 She was instrumental in several large grant awards and donor contributions.
 The museum, located in Bar Harbor, is dedicated to exploring the history and culture of Maine's Native people, the Wabanaki, and the Indian Market featured artists from over thirty tribes.
-She also created and implemented a business strategy and successful community partnership initiative, which doubled clinical revenue and expanded community impact, at the Acadia Family Center, when she served as Executive Director.
-The Center is a trauma and art therapy facility treating substance use and mental health, in Downeast Maine.
-Stefanie's sabbatical provided her with contemporary leadership experiences that benefits Bevara clients.

 Stefanie regularly lectures at conferences and universities on a variety of topics related to the management and advancement of nonprofit organizations and the creative economy.
 She was named one of the twenty best speakers selected among 300+ at past Communicating the Arts and Culture conferences, following her talk regarding inclusive philanthropy in Montreal, October 2019.